jlapeyre/Symata.jl/README.md

 prompt.

 Here are a few commands (at the sjulia repl, or as a argument to the @ex macro).
+There are many more commands available, but mostly to support experimenting with evaluation.

 * `SetJ(x,val)` set a Julia variable
 * `Clear(), ClearAll()` clear a symbol's value, or all associated rules, too.